This page was reviewed under our medical and editorial policy by

 Because of IBC’s quick-growing and aggressive nature, combined with its tendency to be misdiagnosed, it’s commonly diagnosed at an advanced stage.

-Doctors determine a diagnosis based not just on the breast's appearance, but on the results further testing, which may include:
+Doctors determine a diagnosis based not just on the breast's appearance, but on the results from further testing, which may include:

 It’s important for an accurate and timely diagnosis and staging so treatment can be started without delay.